aneeshjoy/llama-telegram-bot/README.md

 # Llama.cpp Telegram Bot
-A simple telegram chat bot for LLMs supported by [llama.cpp](https://github.com/ggerganov/llama.cpp)
+A simple Telegram chat bot for LLMs supported by [llama.cpp](https://github.com/ggerganov/llama.cpp)

 Easiest way to share your selfhosted ChatGPT style interface with friends and family!
 Even group chat with your AI friend!